iamdudeman/sola-game-engine/README.md

   * Create child + parent relationships for the entities?
   * load additional components, systems and engine ui from external JAR
     * maybe generate a gradle file to build the jar from inside the engine?
-* Unit Testing
-  * Add easy way to test the ability of ECS components to be serializable
-  * Add lots of missing tests :)
-* Browser Platform
-  * Implement better tool for compiling Java to JavaScript code (TeaVM gradle plugin has some file locking issues)
-  * Improve performance (StressTestExample can't handle a lot of objects)
-  * Implement Font loading
-  * Implement SpriteSheet loading
-  * Implement window resizing using Viewport
-* Audio
-  * Interface for type
-  * Implement loader per platform (Swing and JavaFX can probably share though)
-* Build pipeline
-  * Generate engine and platform artifacts
-* Research Virtual File System
 * Scripting language
-  * Consider scrapping this features
   * How will that work with browser implementation?
   * Maybe a custom Domain Specific Language?
     * Perhaps JSON that describes what Systems to load with what settings